2025 Formula Regional European Championship: Driver changes

 RPM signed two new drivers as reigning Rookies' Champion Noah Strømsted joined Trident in FIA F3 and Edgar Pierre moved to R-ace GP in the Le Mans Cup's LMP3 class.
-To replace them, RPM signed Enzo Peugeot, who finished the 2024 season in 15th with Saintéloc Racing, and Enzo Yeh, who stepped up to Formula Regional after taking two podiums in two years of F4 competition.
+To replace them, RPM signed Enzo Peugeot, who finished the 2024 season in 15th with Saintéloc Racing, and Rui-Heng Yeh, who stepped up to Formula Regional after taking two podiums in two years of F4 competition.

 Trident also took on two new drivers as Alpine Academy driver Nicola Lacorte and Roman Bilinski both stepped up to FIA F3 with DAMS and Rodin Motorsport respectively.
 The team signed two drivers switching from other teams in Matteo De Palo, who finished his debut season in 2024 17th with Saintéloc Racing, and Nandhavud Bhirombhakdi, who came 24th with KIC Motorsport in 2024.

 G4 Racing saw Kanato Le leave the team to join ART Grand Prix, while Romain Andriolo switched to the GT World Challenge Europe Endurance Cup with HRT Ford Performance and none of the team's three part-time competitors rejoined the series in 2025.
 G4 signed Édouard Borgna, who graduated from French F4 after finishing the 2024 season in 19th, as well as taking on Ultimate Cup Series Formula Cup driver Arthur Aegerter and signing Eurocup-3 driver Kacper Sztuka to compete in the opening round as well as the round at Imola.

 KIC announced no drivers ahead of the 2025 season, while Nandhavud Bhirombhakdi left the team to join Trident, Alex Sawer switched to Formula 4 South East Asia with Evans GP and none of the other five drivers the team fielded in 2024 returned to the series.

 New team CL Motorsport signed Zachary David, who embarked on his second season in the championship after coming 13th with R-ace GP in 2024.
 Valerio Rinicella, who came 20th driving for MP Motorsport, drove for the team at the opening round in place of David, as he prioritized his Super Formula Lights campaign with B-Max Racing Team.

-New team AKCEL GP signed two FRECA debutants in Aditya Kulkarni, who made his category debut by coming 20th in FRMEC, also driving for AKCEL GP, and Saqer Almaosherji, who previously competed in the F4 Saudi Arabian Championship, coming sixth.
+New team AKCEL GP signed two FRECA debutants in Aditya Kulkarni, who made his category debut by coming 20th in FRMEC, also driving for AKCEL GP, and Saqer Al-Maosherji, who previously competed in the F4 Saudi Arabian Championship, coming sixth.

 Departing team MP Motorsport saw Nikita Bedrin move to Saintéloc Racing, and Valerio Rinicella join its Eurocup-3 outfit, with whom he already contested the one-off non-championship round in 2024.

 Departing team Iron Dames saw Doriane Pin moving to Prema Racing, while Marta García exited single-seater motorsport to join the team's outfit in the Le Mans Cup.